jbintz/jasonbintz/content/courses/MATH241/syllabus.md

 ## Exams {#exams}

 There will be two exams during the semester as well as a final exam.
 These may consist of either or both an in-class and take-home component.
 The in-class component may consist of either or both an individual and group component.
 Make up exams will only be given in extenuating circumstances; prior arrangements must be made if at all possible.
 Do not make travel plans that require you to miss a scheduled exam.
+The final exam is scheduled for Friday, May 4 from 8 to 10 a.m.
 The college final exam schedule can be found [here](http://www.houghton.edu/registrar/final-exam-schedules/).

 [**Return to Index**](#top)